 \section{Introduction}

-Agentic reinforcement learning (RL) has recently emerged as a promising paradigm for training language-based agents to solve long-horizon decision-making tasks, including interactive environments \citep{jiang2026wovr}, web search \citep{zhang2025criticsearch}, and research scenarios \citep{tu2026paperaudit}.
-In these settings, the policy interacts with the environment through a textual interface and selects actions based on the task description together with a limited history of past observations and actions.
-However, such history-based context is generally not a sufficient statistic of the underlying state, resulting in severe partial observability and making credit assignment increasingly difficult as the decision horizon grows \citep{zhang2025landscape}.
-Under sparse rewards and large action spaces, learning each task in isolation is highly inefficient \citep{feng2025group}.
-Effective policies therefore require mechanisms for accumulating reusable knowledge that can be transferred across tasks.
+Agentic reinforcement learning (RL) has emerged as a promising paradigm for training language-based agents on long-horizon decision-making tasks, including interactive environments \citep{jiang2026wovr}, web search \citep{zhang2025criticsearch}, and research scenarios \citep{tu2026paperaudit}.
+In these settings, agents act through textual interfaces based on task descriptions and limited interaction history, making the problem severely partially observable and credit assignment difficult over long horizons \citep{zhang2025landscape}.
+Under sparse rewards and large action spaces, effective learning therefore requires reusable knowledge that can transfer across tasks \citep{feng2025group}.

-Recent studies alleviate these challenges by introducing additional supervision signals for agentic RL.
-Some methods employ outcome-based credit assignment to provide process rewards~\citep{feng2025group}, while others derive hindsight supervision from completed trajectories~\citep{yu2025memagent}.
-More recent work focuses on enabling agents to accumulate experience across tasks and iteratively refine it during training~\citep{zhai2025agentevolver,cai2025flex,cai2025training}.
-Within this line, reusable skills have emerged as an effective form of past experience and shown strong empirical gains in agentic RL~\citep{wang2026openclaw}.
-For instance, SkillRL~\citep{xia2026skillrl} builds a skill bank from past trajectories and retrieves relevant skills to guide policy interaction, improving exploration efficiency in long-horizon tasks.
+Recent work addresses these challenges by introducing additional supervision signals for agentic RL.
+Some methods use outcome-based credit assignment to provide process rewards~\citep{feng2025group}, while others derive hindsight supervision from completed trajectories~\citep{yu2025memagent}.
+Another line of work enables agents to accumulate and refine experience across tasks during training~\citep{zhai2025agentevolver,cai2025flex,cai2025training}.
+Within this line, reusable skills have emerged as an effective abstraction of past experience and have shown strong empirical gains in agentic RL~\citep{wang2026openclaw}.
+For example, SkillRL~\citep{xia2026skillrl} builds a skill bank from past trajectories and retrieves relevant skills to guide policy interaction, improving exploration efficiency in long-horizon tasks.